 - As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made, with a certain level of assurance.
-The level of assurance for this evaluation is defined within the PP_APP_v1.2 and the PP_SSH_EP_v1.0. - Consistent with the expectations of the Protection Profile and the Extended Package, this evaluation did not specifically search for, nor seriously attempt to counter, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The evaluation of security functionality of the product was limited to the functionality specified in the claimed PPs.
+The level of assurance for this evaluation is defined within the Protection Profile for General Purpose Operating Systems, Version 4.2.1 [GPOSPP] and Extended Package for Secure Shell (SSH), Version 1.0 [SSHEP]. - Consistent with the expectations of the Protection Profile, this evaluation did not specifically search for, nor seriously attempt to counter, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The evaluation of security functionality of the product was limited to the functionality specified in the claimed PPs.
 Any additional security related functional capabilities included in the product were not covered by this evaluation.